 We should all set ourselves the goal of reducing our waste, especially plastic waste.
 Saving the environment starts at home and YOU can make a difference.
-We have all seen shocking images of the plastic continent and beaches full of rubbish.
-Take our cling film consumption: It is so easy to reduce by using reusable food covers.
+We have all seen shocking images of the plastic continent and beaches full of garbage.
+Take our plastic wrap consumption: It is so easy to reduce by using reusable food covers.
 Today we're going to show you how to make reusable bowl covers yourself quickly and easily.
-Plus, a cute fabric bowl cover will add a pop of colour to your fridge.
+Plus, a cute fabric bowl cover will add a pop of color to your fridge.
 Make saving the environment fun!

 You will need the following for this bowl cover tutorial: